Diseases of affluence: Prevalence in countries of affluence

 In the United States, 610,000 people die every year from heart disease which is equal to 1 in 4 deaths.
 The leading cause of death for both men and women in the United States is heart disease.
 In Canada, heart disease is the second leading cause of death.
 In 2014, it was the cause of death for 51,000 people.
 In Australia, heart disease is also the leading cause of death.
 29% of deaths in 2015, had an underlying cause of heart disease.
 Heart disease causes one in four premature deaths in the United Kingdom and in 2015 heart disease caused 26% of all deaths in that country.

 People of lower socio-economic status are more likely to have cardiovascular disease than those who have a higher socio-economic status.
 This inequality gap has occurred in developed countries because people who have a lower socio-economic status often face many of the risk factors of tobacco and alcohol use, obesity as well as having a sedentary lifestyle.
 Further social and environmental factors such as poverty, pollution, family history, housing and employment contribute to this inequality gap and to risk of having a health condition caused by cardiovascular disease.
 The increasing inequality gap between the higher and lower income populations continues in countries such as Canada, despite the availability of health care for everyone.

 Alzheimer's disease and other dementias

 Dementia is a chronic syndrome which is characterized by deterioration in the thought process beyond what is expected from normal aging.
-It affects the persons memory, thinking, orientation, comprehension, behavior and ability to perform everyday activity.
+It affects the person's memory, thinking, orientation, comprehension, behavior and ability to perform everyday activity.
 There are many different forms of dementia.
-Alzheimer is the most common form which contributes to 60–70% of the dementia cases.
+Alzheimer's disease is the most common form which contributes to 60–70% of the dementia cases.
 Different forms of dementia can co-exist.
 Young onset dementia which occurs in individuals before the age of 65 contributes to 9% of the total cases.
 It is the major cause of disability and dependency among old people.

-Worldwide, there are 50 million people with dementia and every year 10 million new cases are being reported.
+There are 50 million people with dementia worldwide, and 10 million new cases are being reported every year.
 The total number of people with dementia is projected to reach 82 million by 2030 and 152 million in 2050.